 So, what can you do?

-And let me just say that the best way to reheat bread is to do it in a 350°F oven.
-If I had a loaf of bread or a bunch of dinner rolls, I'd wrap them in foil first.
+And let us just say that the best way to reheat bread is to do it in a 350 F oven.
+If we had a loaf of bread or a bunch of dinner rolls, we'd wrap them in foil first.
 Same with a leftover meatball sub.
-Pizza I'd probably heat up on a sheet pan.
+The pizza we'd probably heat up on a sheet pan.

 But sometimes you don't want to use the oven.